dev-vishalgaurav/shared-clipboard/README.md

 Steps to use the application and Installation instructions:

-Download the Desktop client from the website http://vm285051.wix.com/clipboard and double click on the .jar file to start the client.
+1. Download the Desktop client from the website http://vm285051.wix.com/clipboard and double click on the .jar file to start the client.
-Download the APK and install the application on the phone.
+2. Download the APK and install the application on the phone.
 Once you log in, go to settings, and obtain the passcode.
-Now type the passcode in the desktop client to start the session.
+3. Now type the passcode in the desktop client to start the session.

-**Make sure both the desktop and the mobile has a working internet connection.
+Note :- Make sure both the desktop and the mobile has a working internet connection.